 I’ve been running for nearly 20 years.
 For the longest time, I never really considered how I felt about running.

 I keep signing up for marathons.
 Doing long runs.
 Acting as a running coach, working with new runners.
 Writing about running.

 I must love it, right?

-But as often happens on long runs, my mind began to wander recently during a run after listening to a podcast about productivity, happiness and doing what you love.
+But as often happens on long runs, my mind began to wander recently during a run while listening to a podcast about productivity, happiness and doing what you love.
 I don’t remember which podcast, in particular, started me down this path (In the podcasts I listen to these are common themes).

 A comment that some guest made really made me wonder, do I really love running?

 I began to consider how often I dread heading out the door for a run.
 All the days when I need to pull out every trick in the book to do the simplest of runs.

-Maybe it wasn’t a straightforward of an answer as I’d imagined.
+Maybe it wasn’t as straightforward of an answer as I’d imagined.

 Starting At The Beginning